 A luxury saloon with four doors and four seats, considered by all to be a majestic vehicle, the Jaguar Mark X was released the same year as the E-type.
 Launched in 1961, the Mark X was strangely renamed the Jaguar 420G in 1966.
 25,000 units were manufactured during production.
 In 1970, it was discontinued as Jaguar XJ6 production increased.
 The Mark X had an overall length of 202 inches, over 6 feet wide, nearly 17 feet long, and a weight of 4,175 lbs.

-Designed with a strange blend of Jaguar and American styling influences, it was unbelievable that this vehicle was mass produced with its large bulging sides and hand-built appearance.
-The interior of the X was extremely opulent, and incorporated an over abundance of both leather and walnut.
-Owning the Jaguar Mark X was considered to be as much of a prestige as owning a Rolls Royce.
+Designed with a strange blend of Jaguar and American styling influences, it was unbelievable that this vehicle was mass-produced with its large bulging sides and hand-built appearance.
+The interior of the X was extremely opulent and incorporated an overabundance of both leather and walnut.
+Owning the Jaguar Mark X was considered to be as much of prestige as owning a Rolls Royce.

 The Mark X was built on a unitary construction floor plan rather than the old Mk IX separate chassis.
 With coil springs at the front, the suspension of the vehicle was independent all round.
 Two engine sizes were available and offered with 3781 cc.
 The larger 4235 cc unit took over in 1964.
 Though most vehicles left the factory with the automatic choice of box, manual, manual with overdrive, and automatic transmissions were all options of the Jaguar Mark X. Able to rocket from 0-60 in about 10 seconds, the automatic gear change was situated on the steering column.
 Based on the Mark X, the Daimler DS420 was a related model that was often called 'the Daimler Limousine'.
 The DS420 was produced until 1992 and utilized in various countries in both official capacities and by funeral homes as a hearse vehicle.By Jessica Donaldson